codership/galera/Docs_tommi/python3/source/configurationtips.rst

 The more masters (nodes which simultaneously process writes from clients) are in the cluster, the higher the probability of certification conflict.
 This may cause undesirable rollbacks and performance degradation.
-In such a case, reduce the number of masters.
+In such a case, reduce the number of nodes used as masters.

 ----------------------
   Single Master Setup